-The Centre de santé communautaire de l’Estrie (CSCE) strives to meet the health care needs and foster the well-being of its client populations throughout the counties of Stormont, Dundas, Glengarry, Prescott and Russell.
+The Centre de santé communautaire de l’Estrie (CSCE) strives to meet the health care needs and foster the well-being of its client populations throughout the counties of Stormont, Dundas, Glengarry, Prescott and Russell in Ontario.

 The interprofessional team at the CSCE uses a holistic approach which focuses on the needs of the individual to ensure the provision of first-rate, compassionate health care services in French that meet the expectations of its target population.

 The CSCE also relies on its collaborative spirit to effectively carry out its mandate to serve the francophone community within the local health system so as to maximize access to a full range of programs and services.

 The Centre de santé communautaire de l’Estrie is committed to full accessibility of health services in French by relying on a community of attentive professionals dedicated to improving the health, well-being and quality of life of its clientele and the communities it serves.